What was your inspiration for doing this?

 There is very little maintenance to electric boats, no transmissions, no pumps, no engine coolers, no oil or gas.
 Just pennies a day for charging the batteries.
 That leaves the simple low-cost of cleaning and equipment adjustments.

 What about docking costs and winter storage?

-We have secured two generous donations - one for summer docking and one for winter storage.
+We have secured two generous donations - one for summer docking at the Eastside Marina and one for winter storage.